FAQ - Air ambulance

 Can we help you with any further questions?
 Would you like a free, non-binding quotation for your request?
 You can reach us 24 hours a day.
 Contact us now:

 What facilities does an ambulance aircraft have?

 All ambulance aircraft have special intensive care medical equipment comparable to hospital facilities aboard.

 If needed additions to the basic equipment can be made to assure the patient gets the best medical care.

-How quickly can a medical flight be organized?
+How quickly can a medical flight be organised?